browserstack/junit-browserstack/junit-5/README.md

 - Install dependencies `gradle build`

 ### Running your tests
-- To run the single test, run `gradle single`
+- To run the single test, run `gradle sampleTest`
-- To run local tests, run `gradle local`
+- To run local tests, run `gradle sampleLocalTest`

 Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)